Linguistics575/neam/README.md

 at present there is no server available on which to run it.
 Plese refer to our [technical documentation](https://github.com/Linguistics575/neam/wiki/Technical-Documentation) for information on the web interface and needed server.

+## License
+NEAM is licenced under the GNU General Public License 3.0.
+For more information on this licence, please refer to `LICENSE.txt` in the NEAM root directory.